Exploring Emotional and Artistic Recovery Methods

 HealerHealing StyleCombat InvolvementSpecial Notes

-TsunadeMedical ninjutsuActive fighterMixes healing with combat skills
+TsunadeMedical ninjutsuActive fighterMixes healing with combat skills; physically focused

-Elizabeth LionesDivine magicSupportiveHealing with protective powers
+Elizabeth LionesDivine magicSupportiveHealing with protective, purifying powers; symbolic light

-Recovery GirlQuirk-based recoveryNon-combatantEssential recovery for heroes
+Recovery GirlQuirk-based recoveryNon-combatantEssential resource for hero recovery; utilitarian